Narayana-Rao/PolSAR-tools/help/CONTRIBUTING.md

     - Open the **mainWindow.ui** file in the Qt Designer and update the elements.
     - link the module with the ui elements in [SAR_Tools.py](../SAR_Tools.py)

-> Alternatively create your function and share it with us.
-We will update the plugin.
+> Please contribute by [forking](http://help.github.com/forking/) and sending a [pull request](https://docs.github.com/en/github/getting-started-with-github/github-glossary#pull).